insin/DOMBuilder/docs/core.rst

          the mode's name.
       ``createElement(tagName, attributes, children)``
-         a Function which takes a tag name, attributes object and list of children and returns a content item.
+         a Function which takes a tag name, attributes object and list of children and returns a content object.
       ``fragment(children)``
          a Function which takes a list of children and returns a content fragment.